jpdieter/InventoryManager/README.md

 - **Product Management:** Add, update, and delete products from the inventory.
 - **Detailed Product Information:** View detailed information about each product, including name, description, price, quantity, and SKU.
-- **User Authentication:** Secure user authentication system to ensure only authorized users can access the app.
 - **Responsive Design:** The app is built with a responsive design, ensuring a seamless experience across various devices and screen sizes.

 ## Technologies Used